Updated October 10, 2023

-- It depicts the ability of the firm to pay back its principal loan amount and interest amount.
+- It depicts the ability of the firm to pay back its principal loan and interest amount using current cash flow.

-- A debt service coverage ratio which is below 1 indicates a negative cash flow
+- It is also an essential ratio for lending institutions.
+A debt service coverage ratio below 1 indicates a negative cash flow.

-- This ratio helps in measuring the profit that is available to the equity shareholders on a per share basis.
+- This ratio helps measure profits available to equity shareholders on a per-share basis.

 Dividends payout ratio